 Overall, the book is truly gorgeous, and includes some stunning images, from high-quality promotional shots to rare behind-the-scenes photos to early sketches and concept art.
 It even concludes with an episode guide with much better plot summaries than you’ll find on Netflix.
 Plus, the way the book is organized means that you can pick it up every now and then to read a single chapter without missing anything from the bigger picture, or read it straight through (I would suggest taking your time if you choose this option – this isn’t one to be speed-read).
 And there are so many new interviews and interesting tidbits, that it would also make a worthy addition to your Trek reference library, if that’s your jam.
 I would say that Robinson and Wright certainly achieved their goal.

 “Star Trek Voyager: A Celebration” by Ben Robinson and Mark Wright will be published on November 24, 2020 with an MSRP of $29.95 US.
-It is available online, directly from the publisher at Hero Collector, or from your favorite retailer.
+It is available online at bookshop.org, or from your favorite retailer.

 *This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.